Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Introduction

 The algorithms proposed here can be applied for filtering, fixed interval smoothing as well as for prediction of future states.
-In all cases the estimates are easily obtained by solving quadratic optimization problem with linear constraints.
-However they cannot be recursively implemented as is the case for optimal $\mathcal{H}_2$ and $\mathcal{H}_\infty$ algorithms for linear systems and moreover the computational requirements of the proposed approach grows with the number of measurements.
+In all cases the estimates are obtained by solving quadratic optimization problem with linear constraints.
+However they cannot be recursively implemented as is the case for optimal $\mathcal{H}_2$ and $\mathcal{H}_\infty$ filtering algorithms.
 One other difference is that while optimal $\mathcal{H}_2$ and $\mathcal{H}_\infty$ estimates for linear systems are linear in measurements, the estimates from the proposed algorithms are not linear in measurements.
-However there are close similarities in the approaches and when $\epsilon$ approaches zero and there are no constraints, the proposed algorithm reduces to the optimal $\mathcal{H}_2$ and $\mathcal{H}_\infty$ smoothing algorithm.
+However there are close similarities in the approaches - for example the proposed algorithm for $\epsilon$ insensitive quadratic loss function reduces to the optimal $\mathcal{H}_2$ and $\mathcal{H}_\infty$ smoothing algorithm when $\epsilon$ approaches zero.

 This paper is organized as follows.
 In the next section we describe the problems addressed in this paper and their connection to optimal $\mathcal{H}_2$ smoothing algorithm.
-Main results are described in Section 3 while the Appendix contains all the proofs.
+Main results are described in Section 3 while the Appendix contains all the proofs of these results.
 Section 4 contains an illustrative example and the last section contains a summary of the results.